KhronosGroup/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 One way to use multi-threading with multiple render passes is to create a separate primary level command buffer for each of them.
 In this case command buffers can be recorded independently and then submitted to the queue all at once using ``vkQueueSubmit``.

-A better approach is to use secondary level command buffers, which helps to reduce the overhead and get even better performance.
+Another approach is to use secondary level command buffers.
 First, both of the passes are recorded into two separate secondary command buffers using two threads.
 Then, we can just reference them in the primary command buffer via ``vkCmdExecuteCommands``.

 When using both of these methods for multi-threading, general recommendations should still be taken into account (see [Multi-threaded-recording](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/performance/command_buffer_usage/command_buffer_usage_tutorial.md#Multi-threaded-recording)).